-- Demolition and removal of non-compliant facilities and infrastructure. - Preparation works for repurposing this portion of the reserve. - Relocate cricket practice nets. - Create community gathering spaces. - Provide facilities that support physical activity participation.
+- Demolition and removal of non-compliant facilities and infrastructure. - Preparation works for repurposing this portion of the reserve.

-- Prepare the site to accommodate proposed facilities, infrastructure and uses. - Repurpose the area formally occupied by the tennis club. - Reduce hard surface areas. - Introduce more green space and tree canopy within the reserve. - Provide facilities for formal sport and informal recreation.
+- Prepare the site to accommodate proposed facilities, infrastructure and uses. - Repurpose the area formally occupied by the tennis club.

+Removal of non-compliant facilities and infrastructure.